Optimizing Firefox: Bunch of (1) worth noting keyboard shortcuts, (2) cool speedup tweaks and (3) usability centered extensions.

 - [HowTo: install PDF Download extension -> Restart FF -> go to Tools -> Add-ons, -> PDF Download and select Options -> in ‘General’ tab check the ‘Open PDF box’ than navigate to ‘PDF opening’ and check the ‘Use OS default viewer’ box -> Click OK]

 3. Back-Forward cache [via] – Firefox has a special “Back-Forward cache” setting which makes recently visited pages load faster.
 Based on the amount of RAM, fiirefox decides how many of recently visited pages to keep in cache (i.e. 5 if it’s 512 MB, 8 if it’s 1GB …).
-If you don’t often revisit recently visited pages (
+If you don’t often revisit recently visited pages (< 5 pages ago), then you can reduce that number to somewhere between 0 and 2.

 4. Fetch only what you click [via lifehacker.com] – being a smart browser, Firefox has a feature that downloads pages from links it thinks you may click on viewed pages, i.e. top results on Google search.
 This results in extra bandwidth, CPU usage and store history for web pages you never viewed.
 To fix this